hn-88/ASKlive/README.md

 Code to do ASK background subtraction for FF OCT using QHY cameras.
+ASKlive2.cpp has the relevant code.
+Other files are helpers and or other versions.

 Documentation for basic compiling instructions etc is at https://github.com/hn-88/QHYCameratests/blob/master/readme.txt